Skip to main content

 Usually made from split peas, pea protein is one of the highest quality plant-proteins on the market because it contains all essential amino acids.
 Pea protein is a well-balanced protein that is low in fat and high in fibre and, if you opt for Pea Protein Isolate, it can be a great way to get a low calorie, high protein hit.

 Want to find out more about the nutritional profile of pea protein?
-Check out the blog below by our Nutritionist:
+Check out the blog below by our nutritionist:

 Pea Protein Burger Recipe